-- The Headteacher should ensure that the child is not at risk and where appropriate ensure that the child is referred to the Local Authority Duty and Advice team as referenced in Part 1 of KCSIE. - 20.8 The Headteacher should gather only as much information about the alleged incident as necessary in order to establish whether there is substance to the allegation.
+- 20.7 Schools may receive an allegation relating to an incident that happened when an individual or organisation was using their school premises for purposes of running activities for children (e.g. Community groups, sports associations or service providers that run extra-curricular activities).
+As with any safeguarding allegation, the schools should follow their safeguarding policies and procedures, including informing the LADO. - 20.8 The Headteacher should ensure that the child is not at risk and where appropriate ensure that the child is referred to the Local Authority Duty and Advice team as referenced in Part 1 of KCSIE. - 20.9 The Headteacher should gather only as much information about the alleged incident as necessary in order to establish whether there is substance to the allegation.
 In situations where it is determined that the harm test has not been met the Headteacher must ensure that there is a clear record of the incident, include any actions (including whether any HR advice had been sought and actioned) taken to address the concern raised.
 This record must be kept confidential, stored securely and comply with the Data Protection Act 2018 and the UK GDPR (2018).
-Records of low level concerns will be reviewed so that any patterns of recurring low level concerns can be identified and responded to appropriately, this may include a referral to the LADO where repeated behaviours indicate an individual may not be suitable to work with children. - 20.9 All low level concern records will be kept until the individual leaves our employment. - 20.10 In situations where the Headteacher has sufficient information to suggest that the harm test/allegations threshold has been met, no further information gathering will take place, until the issue has been raised immediately with the LADO.
+Records of low level concerns will be reviewed so that any patterns of recurring low level concerns can be identified and responded to appropriately, this may include a referral to the LADO where repeated behaviours indicate an individual may not be suitable to work with children.

+20.10 All low level concern records will be kept until the individual leaves our employment.

+20.11 In situations where the Headteacher has sufficient information to suggest that the harm test/allegations threshold has been met, no further information gathering will take place, until the issue has been raised immediately with the LADO.
 The Headteacher must use the Local Authority Designated Officer (LADO) notification form (see Appendix 12) in order to assess the level of concern, prior to contacting the LADO.
 As part of this initial consideration, the Headteacher should consult with their school's Bursar, or in the case of a supply member of staff the supply agency, Safeguarding Lead/Senior Manager.
 The completed LADO notification form must be sent to Lado@leeds.gov.uk within one working day of the allegation being made.
 This will assist the case manager and HR/supply agency senior manager in consultation with the LADO to decide on the most appropriate course of action.
 This includes when to inform the member of staff of the concerns raised.
 Parents or carers of the child or children involved should be told about the allegation as soon as possible if they do not already know of it.

-20.11 The Headteacher must not carry out an investigation or directly interview any child/ witness/ or the individual whom the concern relates to, until the above process has been duly completed and relevant partners have been consulted.
+20.12 The Headteacher must not carry out an investigation or directly interview any child/ witness/ or the individual whom the concern relates to, until the above process has been duly completed and relevant partners have been consulted.
 However, statements of any alleged incidents of harm should be obtained as appropriate at the earliest opportunity in order to establish facts from relevant individuals.

-20.12 A multi-agency allegations management meeting may be arranged to look at the complaint in its widest context.
+20.13 A multi-agency allegations management meeting may be arranged to look at the complaint in its widest context.
 The case manager must attend this meeting, which will be arranged by the LADO.
 All issues must be recorded and the outcome reached must be noted to ensure closure.

-20.13 In many cases it may be appropriate to provide further training and support to staff/volunteers and ensure that they are clear about the expectations for their conduct.
+20.14 In many cases it may be appropriate to provide further training and support to staff/volunteers and ensure that they are clear about the expectations for their conduct.